U.S. Alerts

 Southeast California/Southwest Arizona including KIPL and KBLH:

-Winds will predominantly favor the E-SE at KIPL, while winds will
+hours.
+Winds will favor a SE`rly component at KIPL, while SSE to

 &&